OrizonCS/.github/README.md

-# orizon
+# Orizon
-Orizon is a gaming community since
+Orizon is a gaming community established in 2020